Do you have a freedom plan?

 At W5, we believe that the real purpose of having a business is to give you, the owner, the life you truly want.

 Most business owners want freedom

 Why do we become entrepreneurs in the first place?

 For most of us, it comes down to one word: FREEDOM!

 We want free time, free-flowing cash, and the freedom to pursue our passions and enjoy our lives.

 Most of us chose to pay the price of entrepreneurship because we were convinced that FREEDOM is a big enough WHY to justify the struggle that always accompanies business ownership.

 It’s impossible for your business to not radically impact your spirituality, your marriage, your family, your health, and every other major area of your life – for better for worse.

 As the business goes, so goes the quality of your lifestyle!

-After 18 years as a business coach to hundreds of entrepreneurs, I’ve become convinced that winning in business while hating the rest of your life is a horrible way to live.
+After nearly 20 years as a business coach to hundreds of entrepreneurs, I’ve become convinced that winning in business while hating the rest of your life is a horrible way to live.